wlach/gtha-electrification/pages/financials.md

    (and very little at that), so the expense is almost entirely fixed charges which we could have avoided if we were a little more aggressive about buying new appliances.
 1. Since a solar system doesn't make sense for everyone, I thought it might be useful to look at costs with no solar system installed.
 For these calculations, I estimated we would have had to purchase all the solar energy we generated from the utility at approximately $0.12 per kWh (this is a conservative estimate that accounts for both the electricity rate and delivery charges we would have paid).

-But, I think discounting that, there are two takeaways:
+I really do want to emphasize that this isn't an apples-to-apples comparison.
+There are just so many reasons why the numbers are the way they are:

+1. Our solar system was only installed in mid-November 2023, so these numbers don't reflect the savings that I'd expect if we had the system installed in a full year.
+In particular, September and October are usually good solar months.
+1. As mentioned on the energy page, we had an inefficient dehumidifier running in the basement which somewhat distorted our energy use.
+1. I'm pretty sure we used air conditioning more in 2024, especially in June/July/August.
+Central air conditioning is nice, what can I say?
+1. Shifting commodity and energy prices year over year.
+1. The [Canadian Carbon Tax](https://en.wikipedia.org/wiki/Carbon_pricing_in_Canada) (which was offset by a rebate in Ontario, not incorporated into these numbers).
+1. Weather differences.

+Even discounting all of that, I feel there's still a pretty overall picture here that I don't expect to change:

 1. On a pure cost basis, a heat pump with electric backup is going to be more expensive than a natural gas furnace given current commodity prices.
 The difference isn't huge (and arguably worth it given the environmental benefits), but it is there.
-2. An appropriately-sized solar system can help defray these costs, assuming it's good value for the money.
+1. An appropriately-sized solar system can help defray these costs, assuming it's good value for the money.

-And by doing so, we can find out some interesting things about time of use rates and how they totally change the economics of a system like this.
-Let's dig in.
+On the second point, let's look more closely at the solar system and its economics.

 ## Solar